Mohamed-abdalazez/Secure-BackupRestore/README.md

 ### Finally

+- Data directory, my own directory, I want to backup.
+It is yours to backup any directory on your machine.
 - Setting up GPG in your machine.
 - The nitty-gritty details about each process were shown in the Drafts folder.
 - Have fun:).